Waterfall railway station, Sydney

-Waterfall railway station is located on the Illawarra line, serving the Sydney suburb of Waterfall.
-It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services and NSW TrainLink's South Coast Line services.
+Waterfall railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Waterfall.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and intercity South Coast Line services.

 History

 The station opened on 9 March 1886 as Waterfalls, being renamed later in the year.
-It served as the line's terminus until it was extended to Scarborough in 1887.
+It served as the terminus of the South Coast railway line, until the line was extended to Scarborough in 1887.
 When the line was duplicated from Hurstville on 12 December 1890, the station was relocated northwards.
 In 1897 a locomotive depot opened.

-On 4 May 1905 the station moved 600 metres north to its present location.
+On 4 May 1905 the station was relocated 600 metres north to its present location.

-On 20 December 1994, a shunting accident involving two empty S sets saw one train jack-knife onto the platform, demolishing the concrete pedestrian bridge.
+On 20 December 1994, a shunting accident involving two empty S sets saw one train jack-knife onto the platform, demolishing the concrete pedestrian bridge in the 1994 Waterfall rail accident.

 The original weatherboard building was demolished in 1995 and replaced by a rendered brick building.

-South of Waterfall railway station is the site of the Waterfall train disaster, a rail accident that claimed the lives of the driver and six passengers on 31 January 2003.
+South of Waterfall station is the site of the Waterfall train disaster, a rail accident resulting in the deaths of the driver and six passengers on 31 January 2003.

 Work commenced in late 2013 to make the station fully wheelchair accessible.